USNavalResearchLaboratory/turboWAVE/docs/run-desktop.rst

 	if present, bypasses simulation and runs units test instead.
 The argument can be a single test, or ``--all``

-.. option:: --no-interactive
+.. option:: --interactive

-	if present, suppresses the interactive thread.
-Generally you should add this if ``tw3d`` is invoked from another command (e.g. ``nohup`` or a user script).
-N.b. ``twutils`` command line tools include this automatically where needed.
+	if present, run the interactive thread.
+Do not use if the intention is to run in the background or as a subprocess.

 .. option:: --version, -v